 - Usage – The time you spent in the app will also determine which posts Instagram choose to show you.
 The more time you spend in the app, the more variety of posts you will see.

 Why Is The Instagram Algorithm Important?

 For anyone who is wanting to be successful on Instagram, it is important for them to understand how the algorithm works, in order to get the best out of the content on the platform.
-Using the information mentioned above users can form an effective Instagram Strategy in order to maximise potential engagement on content.
-Many users have complained that the algorithm has had a negative impact on their overall engagement rates, hence why it’s important as a user on Instagram to understand the mechanics behind it and use the factors that effect the news feed rankings to get the most eyeballs on your content.
+Using the information mentioned above users can form an effective Instagram strategy in order to maximise potential engagement on the content.
+Many users have complained that the algorithm has had a negative impact on their overall engagement rates, hence why it’s important as a user on Instagram to understand the mechanics behind it and use the factors that affect the news feed rankings to get the most eyeballs on your content.

-You can check out our blog post on 5 ways to increase engagement using the instagram algorithm to learn more.
+You can check out our blog post on 5 ways to increase engagement using the Instagram algorithm to learn more.